pointfreeco/swift-html-vapor/README.md

 ## Take it for a spin

 We've included a sample Vapor application in this repo to show off its usage.
-Simply perform the following:
+To run the app immediately, simply do:

+* `swift run HtmlVaporSupportExample`
+* Open your browser to `http://localhost:8080`

+The HTML for that page is constructed and rendered with swift-html!

+If you want to run the app in Xcode so that you can play around with the HTML, try this:

 * `git clone https://github.com/pointfreeco/swift-html-vapor`
 * `cd swift-html-vapor`